lczielinski/egrammars/README.md

 uv run src/gappa_check.py sqrtminus --subdiv 64 # wide box; subdivide to bound it
 ```

-It reads `equivalents/<benchmark>-NNN.json` and writes the matching
-`gappa/<benchmark>-NNN.json`: per program, the exact real-valued enclosure plus
-certified worst-case absolute and relative rounding error in IEEE-754 double.
-The
-interval box is per-benchmark (`INTERVALS` in the script) and deliberately narrow,
+The interval box is per-benchmark (`INTERVALS` in the script) and deliberately narrow,
 because Gappa's interval arithmetic loses variable correlations on a wide box (it
 can't prove a cancelling denominator/value is nonzero).
 For a wider box, `--subdiv N`
 makes Gappa bisect each variable into `N` pieces to recover those correlations, at